yellowmessenger/documentation/docs/platform_concepts/appConfiguration/freshteam.md

 **Return Value**

-List all time off requests integration node returns value of array type, use array variable as an output variable.
+List all time off requests integration node returns the value of array type, use array variable as an output variable.

 ### 1.5 Create a time off request